Skip to content

 You install Nexus Repository Manager on Ubuntu to create a central, self-hosted hub for storing and managing application artifacts and software packages.

-Nexus acts as your team’s single source of truth for dependencies, supporting formats like Maven, npm, Docker, and PyPI.
-This allows you to easily share code and tools across multiple servers and development environments.
+Nexus Repository Manager acts as your team's single source of truth for dependencies, supporting formats like Maven, npm, Docker, and PyPI.
+Nexus allows you to easily share code and tools across multiple servers and development environments.

 Successfully installing Nexus Repository Manager version 3.x on Ubuntu means you’ll have a powerful, web-accessible repository accessible via your browser.
 You can then host and distribute your own private software components and upstream dependencies.